Tixit/RPEP/README.md

 The following procedure can be used to identify what kind of message has been received:

-1. If the first value is a "string" type, the message is either a Fire and Forget, a Request, or an Event Stream Initiation.
+- 1. If the first value is a "string" type, the message is either a Fire and Forget, a Request, or an Event Stream Initiation.
- 1.1.
+  - 1.1.
 Check the commandName for the mode it was registered as.
- 1.2.
-If no commandName is registered, send a Fire and Forget error with the error message "noSuchCommand"
+  - 1.2.
+If the commandName isn't registered, send a Fire and Forget error with the error message "noSuchCommand"
-2. Otherwise, if the value is an "integer" type, the message is either a Response or an event Emission message.
+- 2. Otherwise, if the value is an "integer" type, the message is either a Response or an event Emission message.
- 2.1.
+  - 2.1.
 Check the id for its mode and other information as to how to handle it.
- 2.2.
+  - 2.2.
 Then, if it is a Response and there are 3 top-level values in the message, it is an error Response.
 Otherwise it is a success Response.
-3. If the first value is neither a "string" type nor an "integer" type, send a Fire and Forget error with the error message "invalidMessage"
+- 3. If the first value is neither a "string" type nor an "integer" type, send a Fire and Forget error with the error message "invalidMessage"

+### 6. Ordering Guarantees

+Message order must be guaranteed for a given pair of Peers.
+If *Peer A* sends *Message A* to *Peer B* before sending *Message B*, *Message A* must have its handling *initiated* before *Message B* can have its handling initiated.

+For example, If *Peer A* has an open Event Stream endpoint for *Command 1* and a Request-Response endpoint for *Command 2*, and *Peer B* first emits an *event message (1)* on the *Command 1* Event Stream and then sends *request message (2)* for *Command 2*, then Peer A will first receive and begin the handling of the *event message (1)* before begginning the handling of *request message (2)*.
+This also holds for any combination of messaging modes and when *Command 1* and *Command 2* are identical.

+There are no guarantees on the order of Responses or Events in relation to when their Requests or related Events were sent, since the execution of different messages may run at different speeds.
+A first message might trigger an expensive, long-running computation, whereas a second, subsequent message might finish immediately.

+### 7. Connection Closure

+Implementations must provide some way for a peer to indicate that the connection will be closed.
+One of two ways of doing this must be available:

+* Some transport-protocol-level message, or
+* An RPEP "close" Fire and Forget message of the form `["close", closeData]`

+Implementations are not required to use the implemented way to inform the other Peer of connection closure, ie it is allowed to drop a connection without informing the other Peer.
+But to reitterate, a method of closure that does involve informing the other Peer must be implemented.

+### 8. Security Model

+RPEP deliberately does not require or specify any kind of encryption, integrity validation, or authentication.
+RPEP transports may optionally provide guarantees of these kinds.

-### 6. Examples
+### 9. Examples

 The following examples use JSON as the serialization format.

-##### 6.1 Fire and Forget Examples
+##### 9.1 Fire and Forget Examples

 Normal Fire and Forget message: